Scientific Name

 Etymology

-The specific epithet "parrasana (par-ra-sah-na)" refers to the Sierra de Parras, Coahuila, Mexico, where the type specimen was found.
+The specific epithet "parrasana (pronounced par-ra-sah-na)" refers to the Sierra de Parras, Coahuila, Mexico, where this type specimen was discovered.

 Origin